sunghunkwag/Autonomous-Self-Organizing-AGI/README.md

 pip install -e .
 ```

-### Enhanced Demonstration
+### Demo

-Run the new, comprehensive demo to see all features in action.
-This is the recommended way to start.
+Run the comprehensive demo to see features in action:

 ```bash
 python examples/enhanced_demo.py
 ```

 This demo will:
-- Initialize the full ASAGI system.
+- Initialize the ASAGI system
-- Run for a number of steps, showing live, colored logging.
+- Run for a number of steps with live logging
-- Automatically save logs to the `/logs` directory.
+- Save logs to the `/logs` directory
-- Automatically save performance metrics to the `/metrics` directory.
+- Save performance metrics to the `/metrics` directory
-- Automatically generate and save visualizations to the `/visualizations` directory.
+- Generate and save visualizations to the `/visualizations` directory
-- Automatically save a final model checkpoint to the `/checkpoints` directory.
+- Save a final model checkpoint to the `/checkpoints` directory

 ### Running Tests

-To ensure all components are working correctly, run the test suite:
+To ensure components are working correctly:

 ```bash
 python tests/test_system.py